 The Houston ACFE Chapter supports its members, the community, students and anti-fraud professionals by recognizing and awarding them for their contributions, achievements and dedication to the fight against fraud.
 The following list are those individuals and organizations that have been presented awards from the Houston ACFE Chapter.

-Dan Ramey, CPA, CFE, CFF
+Dan Ramey, CPA, CFF, CFE, CIA, CISA, CRMA

 The Houston Chapter of the Association of Certified Fraud Examiners Fraud Impact Award is presented to the individual who made outstanding, significant contributions to the worldwide effort to prevent, deter, or detect fraud.
 The fraud fighter must have played an important role in a significant fraud matter.
 In the spirit of the Houston Chapter slogan United Locally to Fight Fraud Globally, the winner must reside in the Houston Combined Statistical Area, defined by the U.S. Census Bureau as Harris, Fort Bend, Montgomery, Brazoria, Galveston, Liberty, Waller, Chambers, Austin, San Jacinto, Walker, and Matagorda counties.
 This award is not necessarily awarded annually.

 Recognition from the Houston Area ACFE Chapter President to individuals who have had a significant impact on the chapter.